37 Reasons to Visit Kalaw, Myanmar

 And last but not least, because it’s the little things….

-A tremendous variety of vibrant flowers flourish seasonally in Kalaw’s rich soil, creating an everchanging feast for the eyes.
+A tremendous variety of vibrant flowers flourish seasonally in Kalaw’s rich soil.
+Stay long enough and you’ll enjoy an everchanging feast for the eyes.
 Here are just a handful:

 And that, ladies and gentlemen, is all for now.
 There are many more reasons to visit this magical place, and the rest are there waiting for you to discover.